 Driver: around $20 total depending on the length of the journey

 Please remember these are just guidelines and not compulsory.

-Generally Malawian sell handicrafts such as wooden carvings, sculptures, paintings, bead work and woven articles as well as chitenge (piece of material, colourful in cotton) on the side of the road
+Generally, Malawians sell handicrafts such as wooden carvings, sculptures, paintings, beadwork and woven articles as well as chitenge (colourful cotton material) on the side of the road